TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-The JFX has been on the left since about 1960, and NA Tower was still in use in 1974, while at top a pre-Magnum Tom Selleck hawks cigs.
+The JFX has been on the left since about 1960 and NA Tower was still in use in 1974, while at top a pre-Magnum Tom Selleck hawks cigs.

-If you look closely at the "thumb" you'll see a smaller stone arch is contained within a larger one.
+If you look closely at the thumb, you'll see a smaller stone arch is contained within a larger one.
 The smaller is the actual B&P tunnel while the larger arch redirects the weight of North Avenue around it.

-Like the other railroads, the B&P / Pennsy received two tunnels under North Avenue.
+Like the other railroads, B&P / Pennsy received two tunnels under North Avenue.
 The other is now at photo top, its never-completed eastern portal buried by JFX construction not far from the Selleck billboard, incomplete so long it is all but forgotten; you will find no other mention of it online.

 Link: LoC source photo